 from ABC TV to Al Jazeera International and the United Nations in New York.

 He currently engaged in doctoral research at the University of New South Wales Faculty of Art & Design.

 This PhD explores the visual representation of the unique spatiotemporal dimensions of climate change.

-I grew up in outback Victoria, Darwin and Canberra before moving to Sydney to study documentary filmmaking at UTS, the national film school AFTRS and, on exchange, the Cuban International Film School, EICTV.
+I grew up in outback Victoria, Darwin and Canberra before moving to Sydney to study documentary filmmaking at UTS, Australia’s national film school AFTRS and, on exchange, the Cuban International Film School, EICTV.
 When not making videos I can be found behind a bass trombone, running the Vertical Film Festival, or working at Sydney Opera House.

 Taking a transhistorical approach I suggest that artworks comprising more than one spatially-interrelated frame may enable aesthetic access to ideas occupying time & space beyond everyday human perception.
 I then apply this idea to the problem of aesthetic representation of climate change, understood as ‘hyperobject', as proposed by Timothy Morton.
 How might 500-year old moveable diptychs, triptychs and polyptychs — updated as the 'video polyptych' — speak to us in our era of tactile, quasi-devotional engagement with screens?
 And can spatial montage between multiple screens help us come to terms with phenomena whose spatiotemporal dimensions are so great as to verge on the imperceptible?

 My thesis posits multi-channel video installation as the contemporary descendant of the early Renaissance polyptych, beginning with the form at its most elemental — the diptych — before working up to the multi-panelled works of Jan van Eyck (1432) and Isaac Julien (2010); see examples, left.